fiverbeyond/In-Otter-Words/_posts/2025-7-1-the-gumballs-of-catastrophe.md

 But this is not the only immigration into the U.S.: if we include illegal immigration, this should be closer to two "gumballs" (i.e., two million immigrants whose lives are dramatically improved).
 A moderate loosening of immigration restrictions could raise this number to four or five gumballs per year.
 Still far less than than the compared fifty gumballs 'born' into the world... but a tremendous improvement in human well-being nonetheless.
 Simply allowing these five million per year to immigrate to the U.S. would improve the impact of U.S. immigration policy far beyond where it currently sits in stagnation.

-At it's face value, Beck's analogy seems to straightforwardly agree with the expansionist position: U.S. immigration is currently severely restricted, and the world would be a much better place if it were expanded.
+At it's face value, Beck's analogy seems to straightforwardly agree with the expansionist position: U.S. immigration is currently severely restricted, and the world would be a better place if it were expanded.

-#### 4.
+#### 4. Beck's analogy ignores the fact that a large humanitarian difference is still large, even if a massive humanitarian problem is larger still.

 "That's three thousand gumballs.
 And every year, we take a million *shows one gumball* and we suggest that we've somehow made a humanitarian difference?"

+Yes, Mr. Beck, one million people is still a large humanitarian difference.

+You can see

+#### 5. Smaller Fallacies

+ * Beck depicts hundreds of gumballs being added to his "impoverished" category each year, but in reality this category is not fixed.
+Millions of people in the world are raising themselves out of poverty each year, thanks in no small part to the billions of dollars of remittances produced by immigration.

 ### Dissolving the Analogy: The Proof